rolph-recto/serde_datalog/README.md

 Currently, Serde Datalog can generate a [SQLite](https://www.sqlite.org/) database of facts in the format expected by [Souffle](https://souffle-lang.github.io/), a high-performance implementation of Datalog.
-The format is as follows:

-- for every input relation `R`, there exists a table `_R` and a view `R`.